 The children lived in two of our four houses (two duplexes) on the property with Christian house parents to experience “family” (in many cases for the first time in their young lives), as they lived in our homes with Christian Chilean house parents.
-Goals and objectives in this work included getting the children to obey and respect authority and learn to receive and give love, as we taught them Christian values through Jesus and instilled in them self-worth.
+Goals and objectives in this work included getting the children to respect authority and learn to receive and give love, as we taught them Christian values through Jesus and instilled in them self-worth.
 We employeed a full-time psychologist and the work was both challenging and difficult, but also rewarding in many ways.
 Each of the four houses has four second-floor bedrooms, designed to receive up to six children (two per bedroom) and leave one bedroom for the house parents.
 There is also a multi-purpose building on the property.
 Here are some photos of the residence property from the street and from inside the property.

-2018 has also included the further broadening of the Foundation’s outreach and ministry to children and families!
+2018 also included the further broadening of the Foundation’s outreach and ministry to children and families!
 Mid-year marked the arrival to the ministry property of APEM, a Foundation established in Santiago to open Christian pregnancy centers.
-Difficult to believe, but their opening to the public in September 2018 represents the very first Christian pregnancy center in Santiago–Chile’s capital city of between 6 and 7 million people.
+Difficult to believe, but their opening to the public in September 2018 represented the very first Christian pregnancy center in Santiago–Chile’s capital city of between 6 and 7 million people.

 In addition to general counselling, special counselling of post-abortion women, and being a source of connection to birthing options including adoptions and foster families, they were able to purchase ultra-sound equipment in 2019 with which they can give pregnant women more specific information.